-Please use the sharing equipment observed through the share button on the pinnacle or side of articles.
-Copying articles to share with others is a breach of FT.Com T&Cs and Copyright Policy.
-Subscribers might also share up to 10 or 20 articles in keeping with the month using the present article service.
+Please use the sharing equipment observed through the share button on the pinnacle or side of the articles.
+Copying articles to share with others breaches FT.Com T&Cs and Copyright Policy.
+Subscribers might also share up to 10 or 20 pieces in keeping with the month using the present article service.

 “And fish, Dada,” said Fyn, 11.